munificent/magpie/doc/site/markdown/records.md

 ^title Records

+**TODO: This is out of date now that tuples and records are unified.**

 A record is similar to a [tuple](tuples.html) but where the fields are identified by name instead of number.
 Another way to look at them is as anonymous structures.
 The syntax is: